Gold hat

-Golden hats (or gold hats) (Goldhüte, singular: Goldhut) are a very specific and rare type of archaeological artifact from Bronze Age Europe.
-So far, four such objects ("cone-shaped gold hats of the Schifferstadt type") are known.
+Gold hats (or golden hats) (Goldhüte, singular: Goldhut) are a very specific and rare type of archaeological artefact from Bronze Age Europe.
+So far, four such objects are known and formally classified as "cone-shaped gold hats of the Schifferstadt type".
 The objects are made of thin sheet gold and were attached externally to long conical and brimmed headdresses which were probably made of some organic material and served to stabilise the external gold leaf.
-The following conical golden hats are known:
+The following conical gold hats are known: